HuskyDG/initrd-magisk/README.md

 - Android boot with Magisk

-## Build initrd on Linux environment
+## Build your own initrd on Linux environment

 1. Prepare environment:
 ```